20 Instances of Death

 I need my nephews.

-I need them to jump from furniture,
+I need them to jump from furniture

-When they show up, they’re hushed.
+When they show up, they’re shushed.

-It’s just too much right now.
+It’s too much right now.

 XVI